 The media has been presenting us with people with perfect bodies (as of how true are these, no one can verify).
-Ones should not compare themselves with these advertised “perfect” figures.
-You should lean how to have a positive feeling to your body.
+One should not compare themselves with these advertised “perfect” figures.
+You should learn how to have a positive feeling for your body.
 You have to know that a healthy and attractive body come in many shapes and sizes.
-Love it and appreciated it.
+I love it and appreciated it.

 11 ways to develop a healthy body image

 - Ignore the magazines.
 The people on the covers of magazines are literally one in a million.
 Most of us don’t play professional sports, have a billion dollars, or develop the Theory of General Relativity.
 It’s doubtful you’ve ever even met someone capable of being a model.
 Have reasonable expectations.